I've gotten to travel the world and save money as a college student, and I hope my tips help you do that as well.

 What's great about going as a missionary is that you usually go with a group and there is often a group of similar believers at the location you are going to.
 Christians often refer to themselves as "brothers" and this is very apparent when going on a mission trip.
-Both groups learn about the other culture, giving of what they have and know, in a way that is fun, adventurous, and sometimes a little awkward.
+Both groups learn about the other's culture, giving what they have and know, in a way that is fun, adventurous, and sometimes a little awkward.

 Why are these trips basically free?
 Because you use fundraising to collect the funds.
 Everyone wants to help those in need.
 Once you know the church or group that you will be going with, mention it in your local church, send out letters to friends and family, and post a notice about it on your Facebook page.
 It is very likely that you will be able to raise enough funding to subsidize the majority of the trip.

 There are many opportunities to volunteer around the world regardless of what your major might be.
 Whether you are teaching, building, consulting, caring for children, or protecting the environment, you can find short-term to long-term volunteer opportunities.